 For many of us, the new year promises a fresh start, a clean slate, and an opportunity to finally, once and for all, nail that one specific goal that’s always been just out of reach.
-The problem, however, is that New Year’s resolutions typically aren't successful — in fact, according to , about 64% of people abandon their commitments within a month.
+The problem, however, is that New Year’s resolutions typically aren't successful — in fact, according to one recent study, about 64% of people abandon their commitments within a month.
 What’s more, the vast majority of year-end goals are centered around diets, weight loss and fitness, which makes the whole resolution business particularly problematic for those in eating disorder recovery.

 Considering the endless flood of “new year, new me!” messaging coming at us from every magazine cover, TV commercial, and social media post, it makes sense that so many of us are tempted to reinvent ourselves every January.
 But why are so many resolutions rooted in physical appearance — and how can we successfully strive for something more meaningful?

 “It’s totally understandable in our current culture why, when we think about a time of change and transformation, we think about changing our bodies to be more ‘acceptable’ and ‘healthy,’” says Equip Therapist Kirstin Quinn Siegel, LMFT.
 “We have so many messages — constantly, every day — bombarding us with false ideas about health, body size, and what will make us happy.”

 As Siegel explains, New Year’s resolutions are rooted in the near-universal, and completely natural desire to be accepted, healthy, and happy.
 The problem, she says, is that diet culture has co-opted and capitalized upon these very fundamental and basic human needs.
 “Diet culture tells us that thinner bodies are better in every way and larger bodies are potential projects to be changed and ‘transformed’ by any means necessary,” she says.
 This mindset is damaging for anyone with a body, but particularly for people living with an eating disorder or disordered eating.